+^{ ©}ACM, 2006.
 Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
 To copy otherwise, to republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.

-Copyright 2006 ACM 1-59593-484-7/06/0009 ...\$5.00.
+This work has been partially supported by MIUR under project "International FIRB RBIN047MH9."
+This is a minor revision of the work published in the Proceedings of the 1st ACM international Workshop on UnderWater Networks (WUWNet06) held in conjunction with ACM MobiCom 2006.
+WUWNet06, September 25, 2006, Los Angeles, California, USA.
+Copyright 2006 ACM 1-59593-484-7/06/0009 ...\$5.00. http://doi.acm.org/10.1145/1161039.1161051 gree of freedom in order to improve the efficiency of the solution.

-a problem when multiple parallel transmissions are coordinated in a critical environment such as underwater networks.
-We aim at improving also this point by taking more realistic interference aspects into considerations.
+In general, determining a feasible routing scheme together with choices of powers, rates and overall transmission schedule, is an interesting and challenging problem for wireless networks [9, 12].
+In underwater scenarios, this is even more difficult because delay and interference properties pose additional and more stringent constraints to an optimization model.
+We aim at energy efficiency, which is frequently taken as a goal for wireless networks [3, 13, 17].
+In underwater scenarios, having low energy consumption is even more important since battery replacement or re-charge for the sensors is very difficult.
+We therefore assume that minimizing the energy consumption is the objective of our optimization, similarly to [4, 15].
+However, the interference model in these papers is usually treated with drastically simplified approaches, which might be a problem when multiple parallel transmissions are coordinated in a critical environment such as underwater networks.
+We aim at improving this point by taking more realistic interference aspects into consideration.
 The original contribution of our analysis is the availability of optimality results, which can be used to implement practical joint strategies for routing, scheduling and node placement in relatively small underwater networks.
-Note that typical underwater network deployment are not as densely populated as terrestrial wireless sensor networks.
+Note that typical underwater network deployments are not as densely populated as terrestrial wireless sensor networks.
 For example, past projects dealing with the development of underwater monitoring systems, such as the Seaweb network for FRONT Oceanographic Sensors [5], report the deployment of no more that 10-20 nodes.
-We therefore expect that our approach is suitable also for network design in realistic cases.
+We therefore expect that our approach is suitable for network design in scenarios of this scale.

-The rest of this paper is organized as follows: in Section 2 we outline the unique characteristics of the underwater scenario in terms of propagation of the acoustic waves.
-In Section 3 we present our network model.
-In Section 4 we formulate the optimization problem as an Integer Linear Program (ILP) and discuss how we can iteratively solve this and augment it with new constraints in order to properly model the effect of physical interference.
-Finally, in Section 5 we present some performance evaluation results and in Section 6 we conclude.
+The rest of this paper is organized as follows: in Section II we outline the unique characteristics of the underwater scenario in terms of propagation of the acoustic waves.
+In Section III we present our network model.
+In Section IV we formulate the optimization problem as an Integer Linear Program (ILP) and discuss how we can iteratively solve this and augment it with new constraints in order to properly model the effect of physical interference.
+Finally, in Section V we present some performance evaluation results and in Section VI we conclude.